Photo of a female from along the New River, Maricopa Co., USA. 25 Nov. 2018.

 A Saguaro Boot, photo by Michael Plagens

-These adaptible woodpeckers can nest in urban trees such as fan palms and china berry.
-Their most usual nest hole in the Sonoran Desert is excavated into the main trunk or a side branch of the the Saguaro Cactus.
+These adaptable woodpeckers can nest in urban trees such as fan palms and chinaberry.
+Their most usual nest hole in the Sonoran Desert is excavated into the main trunk or a side branch of the Saguaro Cactus.
 After a hole is made the cactus forms a tough callous thereby creating a durable and dry nest hole.
-Years after a saguaro has died and rotted away these old nest holes remain and are known as 'Saguaro Boots' because there shape resemble the footware.
+Years after a saguaro has died and rotted away these old nest holes remain and are known as 'Saguaro Boots' because there shape resemble the footwear.

 Besides insect larvae extracted from dead or dying trees, these birds also eat a lot of fruit such as ripe saguaro fruit.
 They may even resort to flycatching.
 As shown above they also visit hummingbird feeders.